Find Affordable College Courses

 Of the 9 students majoring in ecology at Brown, 33% are male and 67% are female.

-With a ranking of #8, University of Connecticut did quite well on this year’s most popular schools for ecology, evolution and systematics biology students working on their master’s degree.
+University of Connecticut landed the #8 spot in the 2023 rankings for the most popular master’s degree ecology, evolution and systematics biology programs.
 UCONN is a very large public school located in the large suburb of Storrs.

 Of the 5 students majoring in ecology at UCONN, 20% are male and 80% are female.